-The breastfeeding tips and tricks given below are things that a new mother should know, if she is planning to breastfeed.
-Don’t feel discouraged, not all mothers struggle with problems whilst breastfeeding, but it’s
+The breastfeeding tips and tricks given below are things that a new mother should know if she is planning to breastfeed.
+Don’t feel discouraged, not all mothers struggle with problems while breastfeeding, but it’s

 always good to know about these issues and how to handle them.

 Random Tips for Breastfeeding Moms

 Breastfeeding tips and tricks ~ Your tips for breastfeeding success